-Aetna approves $69-billion sale to CVS Health, sources say
+Aetna approves $69-billion sale to CVS Health

 Although CVS and Aetna's planned merger does not directly consolidate the health insurance or pharmaceutical industries, the U.S. Department of Justice has been taking a closer look at so-called vertical mergers, where the companies are not direct competitors.

-Last month, the Justice Department sued to block AT&T Inc's planned $85.4 billion merger with Time Warner Inc, saying the integration of a content producer with a distributor could reduce consumer choice.
+Last month, the Justice Department sued to block AT&T Inc's planned $85.4-billion merger with Time Warner Inc, saying the integration of a content producer with a distributor could reduce consumer choice.

 The CVS-Aetna deal could attract similar scrutiny if regulators feared it could block Aetna customers from frequenting other pharmacies or contracting with other PBMs, several investors said, asking not to be named because they were not authorized to talk to the press.